KanzariAmine/KanzariAmine/README.md

 ### Hi, I'm Amine. 👋

-## I'm a React Developper at EasyMovie
+## I'm a React Native Developper at Wayplay

 Here are some ideas to get you started: